ERNICommunity/3d-printing-brownbag/slides.md

 * Derived from natural gas or crude oil
 * Sometimes used in tatoo inks
 * At 400 °C decompose to carcinogenic stuff
-* During 3D printing may produce ultra fine particels
+* During 3D printing may produce ultra fine particles

 ----